 Heralded for “magic of music-making at its finest” (Keyboard Charitable Trust) and praised as “Exceptional talent” (The Scotsman), Nikita Lukinov is one of the most exciting pianists of a younger generation residing in Scotland.
 In recent years he performed as a soloist in the United Kingdom, Italy, Spain, Switzerland, France, Poland, Croatia, Germany and Russia, appearing at Wigmore Hall, Southbank Centre, Kings Place, Fazioli Hall, Tchaikovsky Conservatoire in Moscow.

-Since September 2022 Nikita already gave recitals at the Steinway Hall in London, British Institute in Florence, Hastings International Piano Series, Vaduz Rathaussaal in Liechtenstein, “Celebrity recitals” concert series in Shrewsbury and completed a tour of 6 concerts in Scotland.
-In January 2023 Nikita will have his debut at the Usher Hall in Edinburgh.
+In the 2022-23 season Nikita already gave recitals at the Steinway Hall in London, the British Institute in Florence, the embassy of the City of Hamburg representing Steinway&Sons pianos, Hastings International Piano Series, Vaduz Rathaussaal in Liechtenstein, “Celebrity recitals” concert series in Shrewsbury and completed a tour of 6 concerts in Scotland.
+In 2023 Nikita won the “Walcer Prize” Competition at the Royal Conservatoire of Scotland and will have his solo recital debut at the Usher Hall in Edinburgh on the 30th of January.

 Highlights of the 2021-22 season included: